SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 * Define subscripts to provide access to their values using subscript syntax
 * Define initializers to set up their initial state
 * Be extended to expand their functionality beyond a default implementation
-* Conform to protocols to provide standard functionality of a certain type
+* Conform to protocols to provide standard functionality of a certain kind

 For more information, see
 :doc:`Properties`, :doc:`Methods`, :doc:`Subscripts`, :doc:`Initialization`,